jh3nd3rs0n/jargyle/README.md

 ```

-You can also set the setting `routeSelectionLogAction` to specify the [logging action](#5-17-3-log-action) to take if a route is selected from list of all of the route IDs.
+You can also set the setting `routeSelectionLogAction` to specify the [logging action](#5-17-3-log-action) to take if a route is selected from the list of all of the route IDs.

 Partial command line example: